 I'd have freaked out about such a place back in Canada.
 I'd have been turning it into a series, a major investigation, a humiliation for whatever branch of government was supposed to be overseeing the place - hell, maybe we'd even get a Royal Commission out of it.

 But there's no place to exercise your freak-out rights in Honduras, and nobody to do anything different for these kids even if you could.
-Angelitos is a long, long way from perfect, but the woman who runs the place has essentially been left on her own to figure out how to care for 40 or so kids that nobody else wants.
+Angelitos is a long, long way from perfect, but the woman who runs the place has essentially been left on her own to figure out how to care for 40 or so kids (some living there, others in day care).
 How good a job could any of us do in that situation?

-Two staff work night and day at the home for the equivalent of $125 a month, and I admire them immensely.
+Two staff work night and day at the home, in theory for $75 a month but often for no pay at all.
+I admire them immensely.
 As grim as the place is, the children look adequately fed and are consistently cheerful.
 We've taken some of them to the swimming pool and they're well-behaved, well-socialized children, albeit with the worst teeth you've ever seen and worn, dirty clothes that never quite fit right.
 Every now and then a little scrap breaks out between some of the younger children over some pathetic excuse for a toy that somebody isn't sharing (it was a broken part from a wind-up car the other day), but mostly the kids get along and are surprisingly patient with each other.
 I have to conclude there's love in that place, as unlikely as that seems.